vtex-apps/release-notes/docs/2019-week-31/hide-layout-switcher-mobile.md

-# Search Result layout switcher on mobile mode
+# Search Result layout on mobile mode

 By setting the prop `mobileLayout` in the Search Result component, it is now possible to choose which layout mode you want your Search Result to be displayed in.